adeo/mozaic-design-system/.github/ISSUE_TEMPLATE/3-pattern-addition-proposal.md

 ---
 name: "\U0001F48EPattern addition proposal"
-about: Suggest a new pattern (to use in your project)
+about: Suggest a new pattern (source code or sketch files)

 ---
 <!--🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅